Scientific Name

 Generally, orchids can be grouped into three temperature categories: cool, warm, and intermediate.
 First, buy a high-low thermometer to measure the temperature range in your orchid location.
 After that, choosing a suitable orchid is simple.
 As with light, some orchids easily adapt to more than one temperature range.

 Most orchids we grow indoors come from the tropics, and most parts of the tropics are much more humid than the average living room.
-Therefore, orchids grow better if you can boost the humidity in their immediate growing area by grouping your plants or placing them on a dry well.
-First, create a dry well by placing plastic lattice or pebbles on a tray, then adding water to just below the lattice or top of the pebbles.
+Therefore, orchids grow better if you can boost the humidity in their immediate growing area by grouping your plants or placing them in a dry well.
+First, create a dry well by placing plastic lattice or pebbles on a tray, then add water to just below the lattice or top of the pebbles.
 Next, place your potted plants on top of the lattice or pebbles.

 Anyone who has ever watered an orchid knows that most of what you pour in runs out almost immediately through the bottom of the pot.
 Because orchids are potted in bark mix rather than potting soil, they need to be watered differently.